boyofgreen/web-app-HOL/native-app/README.md

         </div>
 	````

-	What you are doing in the previous steps is:
+	In the previous steps you are:
 	* creating a new WinJS.Class for the control and:
 		* defining a constructor function, named **Control_ctor**, called whenever WinJS finds a new control, to initialize the objects that make up the custom control.
-In this example that includes:
+In our example that includes:
 			* creating the visual elements and adding them to the main control element (that should be a _div_),
 			* setting up default values for all internal members,
 			* calling the utility function _setOptions_ to apply any options defined by the user in the **data-win-options** property.
 In this example the values of **labelOn** and **labelOff** are being reset as well.